ericmann/WP-Publication-Archive/readme.txt

 = 2.2 =
 * Add pagination for more than 10 publications
-* Add filter to shortcode
+* Add category filter to shortcode

 = 2.1.1 =
 * Remove an extra space that was throwing a PHP parsing error